 - The CD shelf in my office was already full.

 This is the CD shelf in my office.
 Or at least half of it.
 I hate it by the way.
 As much as I tend to value form over function (if it isn’t beautiful, I don’t want it—we’ll talk about practicality later), this one’s function was so bad I decided to get rid of these jewel cases while I was at it so I could get rid of the CD holder, too.

 Part of the reason I had procrastinated doing this before was because I really couldn’t bear to throw away the liner notes.
-So, I slipped them behind the discs, even though this made the binder a lot thicker than planned.
-I love me some liner notes!
+I slipped them behind the discs, even though this made the binder a lot thicker than planned.

-And yes, the majority of the 200 or so discs in this binder are opera and Broadway.
+The majority of the 200 or so discs in this binder are opera and Broadway—which is why the liners were especially important.
 But just to prove that we are at least a little bit cool, here’s another page: